 |ChrisOLeary.com > BUY > Pitching > What Happened to Matt Harvey?|

-What happened to Matt Harvey?
-That's a question I get all the time.
-And that doesn't have a complicated answer.
-In sum, likely in an attempt to boost his velocity, but perhaps because it's what everybody (now)does, Matt Harvey incorporated a common shortcut or trick into his pitching mechanics and arm action.
+Likely in an attempt to boost his velocity, but perhaps because it's what everybody (now) teaches, Matt Harvey incorporated a common shortcut or trick, which I call the Tommy John Twist, into his arm action.